miot-org/specification/src/specification/ortac-specification.md

 :::

 :::{note}
-Software designed to provide the Ortac Resource Service will be designed to meet a particular MAJOR.MINOR version of this specification and will use the ortac-resources to provide its data.
-Therefore a PATCH increment to the ortac-resources can be accommodated without needing to change that software.
+Software designed to provide the Ortac Resource Service will be designed to meet a particular MAJOR.MINOR version of this specification and will use the resources to provide its data.
+Therefore a PATCH increment to the resources can be accommodated without needing to change that software.
 :::

 ## MQTT Payload Formats